Arrangements for reopening the church

 It is possible that some people attending busier Masses may find that the church is full and they cannot come in.
 Should this happen, your patience and support is appreciated.
 We will aim to record contact details for anyone not able to enter, so that we can try to ensure you have priority access at Mass for the following weekend.

 Below are the current arrangements for Mass.
 Procedures are still being developed.
 If there are any changes, we will share them here.

-- To support the NHS ‘test and trace’ process, we are collecting contact details for Mass attendees.
+- To support the NHS Test and Trace scheme, we are collecting contact details for Mass attendees.
 Participation is no longer compulsory, but